hello/user-guide/content/system/accessories-overview.md

 ## Accessories Overview

+What you’ll find inside:

-Sense
+Your Sense

-Sleep Pill
+A Sleep Pill

-Micro USB Cable

-USB Power Adapter
+Power adaptor

-Documentation
+Cable

+Instructions on how to get started